Martin-Stiller/JG-Maker-Artist-D-Pro-Klipper-Mainsail/README.md

 Flash to the printer and you're done.
 Alternativly you can build your own Firmware with the KIAUH script.

-Confusing was booting in the display of the printer ... and nothing happens.
+Confusing was the  "...booting" Message in the display of the printer ... and nothing happens.
 Don't worry, it's normal.
 The display will no longer work!